Delors/Lectures/DHBW_W3WI-110.2-Distributed_Systems/folien.en.rst

 .. class:: list-with-explanations

-- The presentations should deal in particular with the core content of the lecture and be of a conceptual nature.
+- The presentations should deal in particular with the core content of the lecture and *be of a conceptual nature*.

   This means that, after briefly presenting the overall purpose of the framework/technology/protocol, the architecture/the details must be presented.
 That is, how errors are dealt with, which services are offered, which guarantees/security aspects are implemented, how scalability is achieved, etc.